High-Quality Criteria for Work-Based Learning Released for Public Comment

 The sections also feature equity insights and student “I can” statements curated by EdSystems’ youth apprentice Emily Won.

-This resource is now open for public comment.
-Anybody who engages with work-based learning at any level is invited to participate, including district leaders, school administrators, work-based learning coordinators, educators, community partners, employers, etc.
+Anybody who engages with work-based learning at any level is invited to utilize the criteria, including district leaders, school administrators, work-based learning coordinators, educators, community partners, employers, etc.

 • As a district-level leader or school administrator, reflect on your role in creating effective structures that foster successful work-based learning experiences.
 Consider whether the current criteria align with your existing or ideal structures, and what may be missing.